-- 61. The Dispute Tribunal declined to grant either request, finding effectively that the exercise of the ASG/OHRM's discretion, albeit once again fettered by an unlawful reliance on ICTY's finite mandate, had not been "narrowed down in such a way as to only have one legally correct outcome" such as to merit specific performance.17 Rather, the UNDT found that the "[the] outcome remains open for each of the [staff members]".18 Accordingly, the UNDT remanded the matter anew to the ASG/OHRM, "in accordance with the requirements of fairness and due process, as specified by the Appeals Tribunal".19 - 62.
+- 55. The staff members' applications before the Dispute Tribunal requested conversion of their appointments into permanent appointments or, in the alternative, the granting of termination indemnities applicable in the case of termination of a permanent appointment. - 56.
+The Dispute Tribunal declined to grant either request, finding effectively that the exercise of the ASG/OHRM's discretion, albeit once again fettered by an unlawful reliance on ICTY's finite mandate, had not been "narrowed down in such a way as to only have one legally correct outcome" such as to merit specific performance.17 Rather, the UNDT found that "[the] outcome remains open for each of the [staff members]".18 Accordingly, the UNDT remanded the matter anew to the ASG/OHRM "in accordance with the requirements of fairness and due process, as specified by the Appeals Tribunal".19 - 57.
 The staff members argue that the UNDT wrongly held that the ASG/OHRM must be asked for a third time to conduct a non-discriminatory review.
-They urge that the fundamental breaches in the present case warrant interference by the Appeals Tribunal with the exercise of administrative discretion and that they should be awarded either permanent appointments or termination indemnities. - 63.
-Although we have determined that the Administration, once again, failed to afford the staff members the full and fair consideration the Appeals Tribunal Judgment directed, we do not find that the Dispute Tribunal erred in again remanding to the ASG/OHRM.
+They urge that the fundamental breaches in the present case warrant interference by the Appeals Tribunal with the exercise of administrative discretion and that they should be awarded either permanent appointments or termination indemnities. - 58.
+Although we have determined that the Administration, once again, failed to afford the staff members the full and fair consideration the Appeals Tribunal Judgment directed, we do not find that the Dispute Tribunal erred in again remanding the cases to the ASG/OHRM.
 We find a remand to be the most effective and equitable of the remedies, although we can understand the staff members' frustration with another remand.
-While the staff members cite the Appeals Tribunal's jurisprudence in Aly et al.20 in aid of their case against a remand, we are not satisfied that the present cases are sufficiently on par with the particular circumstances in Aly et al. for us to find that the UNDT misapplied its discretion in deciding to remand. - 64.
 Accordingly, we uphold the UNDT's remand of the staff members' applications for conversion to permanent appointments to the ASG/OHRM.
-Upon remand, we expect the Administration to strictly adhere to our directives in the Appeals Tribunal Judgment and to our further instructions herein, where we explicitly instruct the ASG/OHRM to consider, on an individual and separate basis, each staff member's respective qualifications, competencies, conduct and transferrable skills when determining each of Marcussen et al.'s applications for conversion to a permanent appointment and not to give predominance or such overwhelming weight to the consideration of the finite mandate of ICTY/MICT so as to fetter or limit the exercise of discretion in deciding whether to grant a permanent appointment to any individual staff member.
+Upon remand, we expect the Administration to strictly adhere to our directives in the Appeals Tribunal Judgment and to our further instructions herein, where we explicitly instruct the ASG/OHRM to consider, on an individual and separate basis, each staff member's respective qualifications, competencies, conduct and transferrable skills when determining each of Ademagic et al.'s applications for conversion to a permanent appointment and not to give predominance or such overwhelming weight to the consideration of the finite mandate of ICTY/MICT so as to fetter or limit the exercise of discretion in deciding whether to grant a permanent appointment to any individual staff member.

 17 Impugned Judgment, para.
-105.
+107.